 I continued this morning ritual when we moved to the U.S. using toast, as we could not find lavash, and cream cheese instead of feta.
 Today, I use jam sparingly, trying to cut the calories, but I still have a soft spot for a jar of homemade jam.

-Eat this blueberry jam straight out of the jar, mop it on a bit of bread, sandwich a dollop in a scone, or mix a lump into your yogurt.
+- Flavor: Brown sugar and white sugar have different flavors.
+It is subtle, but brown sugar gives a deep, caramel or toffee-like flavor because of the molasses.
+You can eat this blueberry preserves straight out of the jar, mop it on a bit of bread, sandwich a dollop in a scone, or mix a lump into your yogurt.

 Ingredients you need